-- Being an Asian Coming from an introverted and academic-oriented background, I had little difficulty going into social lock-down and engaging in continuous study.
-Also, I was already graduated, living with my parents, and not working, so I was able to avoid most of the practical living issues such as cooking, renting, working, and uni studies, and could simply concentrate on GAMSAT prep. - I was able to rely on sustainable motivation to carry me through regimental and continuous studying, as well as the urge to cop out on several occasions.
-This robust motivation was a synergy of both purpose13 and the rebounding energy from the frustrations of job-seeking14.
+- Being an Asian Coming from an introverted and academic-oriented background, I had not much difficulty with going into social lock-down and engaging in continuous study.
+Also, I was living with my parents, and was not working, so I was able to avoid most of the practical living issues such as cooking, renting, and working, and could simply concentrate on studying. - I was able to rely on sustainable motivation to carry me through regimental and continuous studying, as well as the urge to cop out on several occasions.
+This robust motivation was a synergy of both purpose and the rebounding energy from the frustrations of job-seeking.

-The eagles strategies are coming - in Part 2 and Part 3.
+The strategies are coming - in Part 2 and Part 3.